andresdominguez/jsToolbox/README.md

 JS Toolbox
 ==========

-An Intellij / Webstrom plugin that provides several tools for javascript development.
+An Intellij / Webstorm plugin that provides several tools for javascript development.

 Here is a list of available actions: